This section applies only to the authentication of end-users, i.e. the users of your OutSystems applications.

 Select one of the authentication methods in the Authentication drop-down list:

-If you chose Active Directory or LDAP in the previous step, you will need to fill in other configuration fields specific to the authentication method you selected in step 2.
+If you chose Active Directory, LDAP, Azure AD or SAML 2.0 in the previous step, you will need to fill in other configuration fields specific to the authentication method you selected in step 2.
 Check the other topics in this section for more information on configuring these authentication methods.

 When the end-user uses the application for the first time and the accessed screen allows only authenticated end-users to see it, a security exception is raised.
 OutSystems will do the following: